Staffordshire: Radio

 In Stafford there are two community radio stations – Windmill Broadcasting, the UK's only radio station based in a Windmill, in the Broad Eye Windmill, and Stafford FM, which broadcasts to the town on 107.3 FM.

 In the Cannock Chase District, there is Cannock Chase Radio, which broadcasts on 89.6, 89.8 and 94.0 FM, and in Tamworth, there is Radio Tamworth, which broadcasts on 106.8 FM.

 Television

-Staffordshire is predominantly covered by the ITV Central and BBC West Midlands television regions, both of which have their studios in Birmingham.
+Staffordshire is served by the ITV Central and BBC West Midlands television regions, both of which have their studios in Birmingham.
 The far north of the county, around Biddulph, is served by ITV Granada and BBC North West from MediaCityUK in Salford.